 Trolley rides are free with paid admission.

-Enjoy holiday cooking in the Harris House and our blacksmith at the anvil.
-The Carpentry and Print Shops will also present demonstrations.
+Enjoy holiday cooking in the Harris House and watch our blacksmith at the anvil.
+The Carpenter will be busy putting finishing touches on wooden items for the Village and the Print Shop will be doing printing demonstrations.
 Choirs and musicians will provide holiday music in the Church.

 Visit with St Nick.
 Be sure to bring your camera for photos.